sranegar/sranegar/README.md

-# Full Stack Developer
+# Oh hey!

-I'm Stephanie Ranegar - I'm a full stack web developer with a knowledgabe background in web design.
+I'm a full stack web developer with a knowledgabe background in web design.

 <br/>
 -  I'm a Solutions Developer Intern at Irving Materials Inc.
 -  I'm currently using React Redux for state management